remotion-dev/remotion/packages/docs/docs/ssr.md

 ## Rendering a video using serverless

 We are working on a library which will help you render videos using AWS Lambda.
-Contact us if you are interested in testing an early version.
+Contact us if you are interested in testing an early version or read the `#lambda` channel on our Discord server.

 ## API reference